MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 ## Task 2: Create an alert

-In this task, you create an alert for when a virtual machine is deleted.
+In this task, you will set up an alert within Azure Monitor to notify you when a virtual machine (VM) is deleted.
+Alerts are vital for proactive monitoring, helping you stay informed about critical changes in your resources.

 1. Continue on the **Monitor** page , select **Alerts**.